 - Letter to Labs about Oct 2019 Reporting Changes https://files.constantcontact.com/296dc3ca601/e9b1ac67-726c-4664-86bd-57da285a70e9.pdf

 - DMV CMR Form (use only to report conditions which may impair a person’s ability to operate a motor vehicle to the Department of Motor Vehicles)

-- Providers are required to report all confirmed and suspected cases of COVID-19 to the local Health Department.
+- Providers are required to report all confirmed and suspected cases of COVID-19 cases to the Local Health Department (per Title 17)

 - Letter to Healthcare Providers Regarding COVID-19 Reporting (PDF) - March 2020

-- COVID-19 confirmed and suspected cases can be reported:
+- COVID-19 confirmed and suspected cases can be reported within 24 hours:

-- When reporting, information on patient demographics, signs and symptoms, and exposure risk will be needed
+- When reporting, information on patient demographics, signs and symptoms, testing, and exposure risk will be needed

 Animal Bite Reporting